kubeshop/testkube/docs/getting-started.md

 (Keep in mind that we have plans for other output formats like junit etc.)

-## Deleting a script
+## Deleting a test

-For deleting a script there is `kubectl testkube tests delete SCRIPT_NAME` command and also `--all` flag can be used to delete all.
+For deleting a test there is `kubectl testkube tests delete SCRIPT_NAME` command and also `--all` flag can be used to delete all.